-Achieve (Goal 1) - We will increase achievement for all of our students while accelerating the achievement for those student groups who are underserved.
+Achieve (Goal 1) - We will increase achievement for all of our students while accelerating the achievement for those student groups who are underserved (including unduplicated students and individuals with exceptional needs).
 Stakeholders shared a mutual interest in additional professional development on closing the achievement gap (Action 1) and building cultural proficiency to ensure equity (Actions 1, 2, 3).
 We are also adding 21 site-based Instruction and Data Support (IDS) Teachers that will focus on the development of multi-tiered systems of interventions, assessment, and data analysis (Action 4) in service of supporting all of our students academically.